Phylis Frye, LCMHCA,NCc, CCPS

 MORE ABOUT ME

-Prior to pursuing a career in mental health counseling, I held various roles in the fields of business and K-12 educational leadership.
-I received a Bachelor of Arts in Business Administration from Harding University and a Masters of Science in Educational Leadership from California Baptist University.
-Additionally, I am currently an APSATS trainee through the Association of Partners of Sex Addicts Trauma Specialists.
-In my spare time I enjoy working out, gardening, reading, hiking, and puzzles, as well as spending time with my husband of 34 years and our two adult sons.
+Before transitioning to mental health counseling, I gained valuable professional experience in business and K-12 educational leadership.
+I hold a Bachelor of Arts in Business Administration from Harding University, a Master of Science in Educational Leadership from California Baptist University, and a Master of Arts in Clinical Mental Health Counseling from Liberty University.
+Additionally, I am a Certified Clinical Partner Specialist through the Association of Partners of Sex Addicts Trauma Specialists.
+In my free time, I enjoy exercising, gardening, reading, hiking, and working on puzzles.
+I also love spending time with my husband of 34 years, our two adult sons, and our friends.

 FAVORITE QUOTE